 The Company has made certain policy elections to apply to its leases executed post-adoption, or subsequent to January 1, 2018.
 In accordance with Topic 842, components of a lease should be split into three categories: lease components, non-lease components, and non-components.
-The fixed and in-substance fixed contract consideration (including any consideration related to non-components) must be allocated based on the respective relative fair values to the lease component and related non-lease component together as a single lease component.
-The Company has elected to account for lease and non-lease components together as a single lease component together as a single lease component.
-The Company has elected to account for lease component only.
+The fixed and in-substance fixed contract consideration (including any consideration related to non-components) must be allocated based on the respective relative fair values to the lease component and non-lease components.
+Entities may elect not to separate lease and non-lease components.
+Rather, entities would account for each lease component and related non-lease component together as a single lease component.
+The Company has elected to account for lease and non-lease components together as a single lease component for all underlying assets and allocate all of the contract consideration to the lease component only.
 Topic 842 allows for the use of judgment in determining whether the assumed lease term is for a major part of the remaining economic life of the underlying asset and whether the present value of lease payments represents substantially all of the fair value of the underlying asset.
 The Company applies the bright line thresholds referenced in Topic 842 to assist in evaluating leases for appropriate classification.
 The aforementioned bright lines are applied consistently to the Company's entire portfolio of leases.

 Operating lease ROU asset and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 As the Company's lease does not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of future payments.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives and initial direct costs incurred.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
-As of June 30, 2020 and December 31, 2019, the weighted-average remaining lease terms for the Company's operating leases were 7.4 years and 7.8 years, respectively.
-The weighted-average discount rate used to determine the present value of the Company's operating leases' future payments was 6.9% and 7.25% as of June 30, 2020 and December 31, 2019, respectively (see Note 3 regarding leases).
+As of September 30, 2020 and December 31, 2019, the weighted-average remaining lease terms for the Company's operating leases were 7.2 years and 7.8 years, respectively.
+The weighted-average discount rate used to determine the present value of the Company's operating leases' future payments was 6.9% and 7.25% as of September 30, 2020 and December 31, 2019, respectively (see Note 3 regarding leases).